-Most of you are probably familiar with this heart wrenching and classic doggy tale.
-For this reason, we couldn’t not put the story of Marley in this list.
+Most of you are probably familiar with this heart-wrenching and classic doggy tale.
+For this reason, we couldn’t not put the story of Marley on this list.
 Young and in love, Jon and Jenny decided to make their lives a little more perfect:

 So they brought home Marley, a boisterous golden rascal of a puppy.
 From then on, life wasn’t the same again.
 What ensues is a story of the couple’s life as they grow with Marley.

 The book is a tearjerker and will have you crying from a mixture of laughter and sadness.
 Marley & Me perfectly captures how each dog has a unique personality as well as the joy and the pain involved in having a faithful furry family member.